jlduan/fba/docs/tutorials/cell_hashing/PRJNA423077/tutorial.rst

        --output_directory qc \
        -n 20000

-This library is constructed using Chromium Single Cell 3' Reagent Kits (v2 Chemistry).
-The first 16 bases are cell barcodes and the following 10 bases are UMIs.
-Based on the base content plot, the GC content of cell barcodes and UMIs are quite even.
-Ploy-A/T tail starts at base 26.
+This library was constructed using Chromium Single Cell 3’ Reagent Kits (v2 Chemistry).
+The first 16 bases correspond to cell barcodes and the following 10 bases correspond to UMIs on read 1.
+Based on the base content plot, both the cell barcode and UMI sequences exhibit even GC content.
+A poly-A tail starts at base 26.

 .. image:: Pyplot_read1_per_base_seq_content.webp
    :width: 350px